 Operating expenses consist of research and development, sales and marketing and general and administrative expenses.
-Personnel-related costs are the most significant component of each of these expense categories and include salaries and related payroll taxes and benefits, recruiting costs, sales commissions and stock-based compensation.
-We believe the investments we have made in our corporate infrastructure will enable us to deliver higher levels of net revenues without proportionate increases in research and development, sales and marketing, and general and administrative expenses.
+Personnel-related costs are the most significant component of each of these expense categories and include salaries, benefits, payroll taxes, recruiting costs, sales commissions and incentive and stock-based compensation.

-Research and development expense includes personnel-related expenses such as salaries, stock-based compensation and employee benefits.
+Research and development expense includes personnel-related expenses such as salaries, incentive and stock-based compensation and employee benefits.
 Research and development employees are engaged in the design and development of power electronics, semiconductors, powerline communications and networking and software functionality.
-Research and development expense also includes third-party design and development costs, testing and evaluation costs, depreciation on research and development related equipment and other indirect costs.
+Research and development expense also includes third-party design and development costs, testing and evaluation costs, depreciation expense and other indirect costs.
+We devote substantial resources in ongoing research and development programs that focus on enhancements to and cost efficiencies in our existing products as well as development of new products that utilize technological innovation to drive down product costs, improve functionality, and enhance reliability.
+We intend to continue to invest substantial resources in our research and development efforts because we believe they are critical to maintaining our competitive position.